redhat-sap/sap-workshops/sap-smart-management/README.md

 1. Explore Red Hat Satellite Monitor Dashboard and customize it to show specific widgets
+2. Explore Tower and check existing inventory and any running jobs
-2. Connect to the RHEL hosts for the given landscape and check what applications are running on those
+3. Connect to the RHEL hosts for the given landscape and check what applications are running on those
-3. Install required agents on the RHEL hosts to obtain information about errata from Satellite (POTENTIALLY REMOVE THIS PIECE AND PRE-INSTALL THE AGENT)
 4. Explore these RHEL hosts from the Satellite interface
 5. Check existing erratas that applies to existing Hosts and automatically install those
 6. Explore Red Hat Insights from Satellite
 7. Explore Red Hat Insights from cloud.redhat.com
-8.
+8. Create a plan in Insights to auto remediate any existing potential issue

+### Customize Satellite Monitor Dashboard